gmontamat/gentun/README.md

 ```

 Start the message server and add a user with privileges to communicate the master and worker nodes.
 The default guest
-user can only be used to access RabbitMQ locally.
+user can only be used to access RabbitMQ locally, so the first time you start it, you should add a new user and set its
+privileges as shown below:

 ```bash
 $ sudo service rabbitmq-server start